 Delhivery is an important start-up in the Indian start-up ecosystem.
 On bagging funding of $350 million from SoftBank in Series F round of funding, this Gurugram-based logistics start-up became the first unicorn of 2019.
-With the latest round of funding, the unicorn is valued at $6 billion.

 Cloud kitchen restaurant company Rebel Foods, which is also the parent company of food tech start-up Fasoos raised $15.8 million from venture capital firm Sequoia Capital India, Lightbox Ventures, and Evolvence India Fund.

 The month of March is definitely dedicated to Zomato.
 From handing over its UAE operations to Naspers-backed Delivery Hero for $172 million to raising $40 million from a round of funding led by Glade Brook Private Investors, Zomato is definitely on a roll!

 The MSME lender raised INR 233 crore in Series D equity round of funding, led by Falcon Edge Capital, a New York-based investment firm.
 Existing investors including CapitalG, LGT and MAJ Invest also participated in this round.